UdS-TelecommunicationsLab/SDN-Visualization/README.md

 #### Operator Logo and Link

-You might also want to change the logo at `<project root>/public/images/OperatorLogo.jpg`.
-It should be a JPEG file with 150 x 65 px.
+You might also want to change the logo at `<project root>/public/images/OperatorLogo.png`.
+It should be a PNG file with 150 x 130 px and consist of two rows.
+The upper row contains the image in saturated version and the lower in an desaturated version.
 The link's target can be changed as specified above.

 ### Starting